At HPC our aim is to give each participant a fantastic opportunity to learn and develop their personal skills.

 Her coaching style is one which is open and honest as Pauline is keen to share her love of the game with passion through direct emphasis on correct technique to ensure that all the boys and girls have a solid foundation of skill to work on to reach their goals and dreams.

-Currently working at Glenalmond College as their Director of Hockey and David also runs the sports camps during the annual holidays.
+David is HPC Scotland Director of Hockey and runs the sports camps during the annual holidays.

 David’s style of coaching is emphasis on empowering the athletes to understand the game and challenge their personal development through motivated sessions and energy throughout.